Ultis/rawr/Rawr.TankDK/Readme.TankDK.txt

 Currently targeting:
 * Wow version 3.3.2

+2.3.13:
+* Defect 16792: Crash when trying to save - Fixed by Jothay.
+* Defect 16745: T9_2Piece not properly evalutated.

 2.3.12:
 * Defect 16597: Imp Icy Talons stacks /w Icy Talons
 * Defect 16012: IIT was double stacking if it was selected in the Buffs Pane.